-Trauma occurs when a child, adolescent or adult experiences or witnesses a physically or emotionally harmful event or series of events.
-Traumatic events are not rare in the United States; around 60 percent of men and 50 percent of women will experience at least one trauma at some point in their lives, including sexual or physical abuse, domestic violence, community violence, a motor vehicle accident, a natural disaster, such as a tornado or flood, or some other catastrophic event.
+Trauma results from an individual experiencing or witnessing a physically or emotionally harmful event or series of events.
+Traumatic events are not rare in the United States; around 60 percent of men and 50 percent of women will experience at least one trauma at some point in their lives.